ProximaPrime/video-streaming-churn-prediction/README.md

 Place `train.csv` and `test.csv` in the project directory

 4. Run pipeline
-- Option A: Open `notebook.ipynb` and run all cells
+- Open `ChurnPrediction.ipynb` and run all cells

 5. Output file
 prediction_submission.csv will be generated automatically